gertrude-app/web/site/app/pages/docs/definitive-guide-to-locking-down-an-iphone.md

 Within _Content & Privacy Restrictions_, there is a drill down for a section labled **Apps**, as shown below:

-{% image src="lockdown-iphone/content-restrictions-apps.png" alt="locking down an iphone: the 'Apps' section of Content Restrictions has to do with app age ratings" /%}
+{% image src="lockdown-iphone/content-restrictions-apps.png" alt="locking down an iPhone: the 'Apps' section of Content Restrictions has to do with app age ratings" /%}

 In my opinion, this area should be renamed as well.
 It's confusing because this is the third screen that seems to control access to apps, we've already seen _Always Allowed_